The Definition of a Contract

 Types of Breach of Contract Claims

-We have years of experience litigating many types of contractual disputes, including:
+Our breach of contract lawyers have years of experience litigating many types of contractual disputes in and around Long Island, including:

 Contractual Clarity & Certainty Is Paramount

-Where contractual rights are at issue, New York courts will seek for further clarity, predictability and stability in line with other common law precedent.
+Where contractual rights are at issue, New York courts will seek further clarity, predictability, and stability in line with other common law precedents.

 How We Determine Your Contractual Rights & Remedies

-In approaching a potential breach of contract claim, we will analyze many facets of the claim, including but not limited to:
+In approaching a potential breach of contract claim, our Long Island-based lawyers will analyze many facets of the claim, including but not limited to:

-- The various relief sought by or against the client such as monetary damages, injunctive relief, specific performance or rescission;
+- the various relief sought by or against the client such as monetary damages, injunctive relief, specific

-If you believe you are facing a contract dispute, please contact us for a free consultation.
+If you believe you are facing a breach of contract dispute in or around Long Island, NY, please contact our lawyers for a free consultation.

 SEND US A MESSAGE